Tell us a little about yourself,

 Also, Zoom has been a wonderful way of communicating globally, and I have quite global connections.

-In recent years I’ve done a lot of work on the reunification of the Parthenon Marbles, so I have many Greek connections, and in some 18 other countries where there are like-minded people working on this campaign.
+In recent years I’ve done a lot of work on the reunification of the Parthenon Marbles, so I have many Greek connections, and in some 18 other countries where like-minded people are working on this campaign.

 How has being an expat changed you?

 In the first instance, it has given me the opportunity to look back at my own culture and values from outside.
 I grew up in Coogee, on the eastern seaboard of Sydney.
 My father was a merchant mariner.
 There were numerous artefacts from Asia and the Pacific in our house.
 Consequently, I looked outwards from an early age.

 When I became a long-term expat for the first time in 1984, it was a very steep learning curve.
 I soon realised that my culture didn’t offer all the answers.

 My time in Indonesia gave me the opportunity to consolidate my knowledge of the language and the country’s many regional cultures.
 As a result, I’ve travelled the archipelago more than most foreigners and certainly more than most Indonesians.

 Singapore has been a very easy place for me to live.
 It has offered, and still does in a more limited manner, access to so much of the Asian cultures I’ve come to appreciate.
 It has also given me access to places I know, like Indonesia and Malaysia, but also to the other countries of South-East Asia.
 At the same time, it offers a safe and predictable home environment.